mekomsolutions/openmrs-module-initializer/README.md

 Each domain-specific subfolder contains the metadata and configuration information that is relevant to the subfolder's domain.
 Although several file types are supported for providing metadata, CSV files are the preferred format and all domain should aim at being covered through parsing CSV files.

 ### Objectives
-* This module allows to preload an OpenMRS installation with **maintained and versioned metadata**.
+* This module loads an OpenMRS configuration consisting of OpenMRS metadata.
 * CSV files are the preferred format, however a number of metadata domains rely on other file formats.
 See the list [below](#supported-domains-and-default-loading-order) for details.
 * Initializer processes all configuration files upon starting up.
 * Initializer produces a checksum file for each processed file.
 A file will never be processed again until its checksum has changed.
+  * See more info [here](readme/checksums.md) about checksums.
 * Each line of those CSV files represents an **OpenMRS object to be created, edited or retired**.
 * Each line of those CSV files follows the WYSIWYG principle.